‘The day John went to Iran,’ said my flatmate, Grace, letting a characteristic chuckle and sipping some white wine.

 ‘Your wallet?’ he asked.
 ‘Come with me, we’ll get it back.’

-He called over a security guard and explained, speaking in rapid Azerbaijani.
+He called over a security guard and explained, speaking in rapid Turkish.
 The guard turned to me.

 ‘Where did you last see it?’ he asked.

 ‘Okay,’ he said, and radioed his colleagues.
-‘Empty out your bags just to make sure you don’t have it.’
+‘Empty out your bags just to make sure you don’t have it on you.’